Illinois Country: Fort de Chartres

-On January 1, 1718, a trade monopoly was granted to John Law and his Company of the West (which was to become the Company of the Indies in 1719).
+On January 1, 1718, a trade monopoly was granted to John Law's Company.
 Hoping to make a fortune mining precious metals in the area, the company with a military contingent sent from New Orleans built a fort to protect its interests.
 Construction began on the first Fort de Chartres (in present-day Illinois) in 1718 and was completed in 1720.

 The original fort was located on the east bank of the Mississippi River, downriver (south) from Cahokia and upriver of Kaskaskia.
 The nearby settlement of Prairie du Rocher, Illinois, was founded by French-Canadian colonists in 1722, a few miles inland from the fort.

-The fort was to be the seat of government for the Illinois Country and help to control the aggressive Fox Indians.
+The fort was to be the seat of government for the Illinois Country and help to control the aggressive Meskwaki.
 The fort was named after Louis, duc de Chartres, son of the regent of France.
 Because of frequent flooding, another fort was built further inland in 1725.
 By 1731, the Company of the Indies had gone defunct and turned Louisiana and its government back to the king.
 The garrison at the fort was removed to Kaskaskia, Illinois in 1747, about 18 miles to the south.
 A new stone fort was planned near the old fort and was described as "nearly complete" in 1754, although construction continued until 1760.

 The new stone fort was headquarters for the French Illinois Country for less than 20 years, as it was turned over to the British in 1763 with the Treaty of Paris at the end of the French and Indian War.
 The British Crown declared almost all the land between the Appalachian Mountains and the Mississippi River from Florida to Newfoundland a Native American territory called the Indian Reserve following the Royal Proclamation of 1763.
 The government ordered settlers to leave or get a special license to remain.
 This and the desire to live in a Catholic territory caused many of the Canadiens to cross the Mississippi to live in St. Louis or Ste.
 Genevieve.
-The British soon relaxed its policy and later extended the Province of Quebec to the region.
+The British soon relaxed their policy and later extended the Province of Quebec to the region.

 The British took control of Fort de Chartres on October 10, 1765 and renamed it Fort Cavendish.
 The British softened the initial expulsion order and offered the Canadien inhabitants the same rights and privileges enjoyed under French rule.
 In September 1768, the British established a Court of Justice, the first court of common law in the Mississippi Valley (the French law system is called civil law).

 After severe flooding in 1772, the British saw little value in maintaining the fort and abandoned it.
 They moved the military garrison to the fort at Kaskaskia and renamed it Fort Gage.
 Chartres' ruined but intact magazine is considered the oldest surviving European structure in Illinois and was reconstructed in the 20th century, with much of the rest of the Fort.